Graduate Department of Computer Science

 Thesis Option

 The student in the thesis option is required to propose and create an individual thesis topic of appropriate focus, size and complexity and to write a document discussing it.
 The thesis is to be written in accordance with the University standards.
-Upon completion, a thesis must be defended successfully to the department in an open forum and be approved by the major professor and supervisory committee.
+Upon completion, a thesis must be defended successfully to the department in an open forum and be approved by the advisor and supervisory committee.
 An electronic version of the thesis must be submitted to the Graduate School, the CS graduate coordinator, and the CS webmaster.

 Project Option

 In any major, a student under the project option must take eight courses (twenty-four semester hours) at or above the 5000 level, plus at least six semester hours of CIS 5915r, Graduate Software Project.
 At most six semester hours of CIS 5915 may be counted toward the required thirty semester hours for the Master of Science (MS) degree.
-Approved CIS 5930/6930 courses are counted among these, but supervised teaching, supervised research, seminars, directed individual study (DIS), and CIS 5970 may not be included.
+Approved CIS 5930/6930 courses are counted among these, but supervised teaching, supervised research, seminars, directed individual study (DIS), CIS 5970, and CIS 5370 shall not be included.
 The student also must register for CIS 8974, Master's Project Defense (0), to defend the project.
 An electronic version of the project must be submitted to the CS graduate coordinator and the CS webmaster.

 Course-Based Option